Types of Braces Available

 - Any foods that you need to bite into to eat properly, like hard candies or hard pretzels.

 Overall, braces bring with them a wide range of benefits that you simply won’t be able to get through any other means – and that is especially true for teenagers in particular.

 Not only do braces help to dramatically improve the quality of your bite, but they’re also a great way to fix certain problems now before they become much more severe down the road (like chronic headaches, for example).

 Likewise, braces are a perfect way to improve your self-esteem and to finally enjoy that perfect smile you’ve always seen for yourself.
 All told, treatment progresses faster and with far less discomfort if you get braces when you’re a teen as opposed to going through treatment as an adult – meaning that it’s normally a pretty good idea for most people.

 If you’re thinking about straightening your teeth, please don’t delay – call our office today.
-Dr. Carr is excited to meet with you for your free consultation to determine exactly which orthodontic treatment will best fit your personal needs.
+Dr. Carr is excited to meet with you for complimentary consult to determine exactly which orthodontic treatment will best fit your personal needs.